Ketsuppimakkara/SinkOverflow/readme.md

 * Code highlighting syntax for posts and comments
 * Timestamp of post creation visible

+Installation:

+* Make sure you have Nodejs and npm installed.
+Developed on Node.js version 19.6.0 and React version 18.2.0
+* Install dependencies by using the npm script “npm run setup” on the root directory.
+* After dependencies are installed, run development server with command "npm run dev".

+If you wish, you can run backend and frontend in separate terminals with commands "npm run server" and "npm run client"

 Usage:
 Make sure you have React and NPM installed